The David Sheldrick Wildlife Trust's Community Outreach Programs

 A donation of US $250 could fund 15 minutes of airtime on one of the local radio stations, reaching on average 500,000 people.

-Kenya is ranked 144 out of 177 countries in the United Nations Development Programme's (UNDP) human development index and a shocking 52% of its population lives below the poverty line.
+Kenya is ranked 143 out of 187 countries in the United Nations Development Programme's (UNDP) human development index and close to half of Kenya’s population of nearly 45 million lives below the poverty line.
 Poor education, poor health and unemployment all combine to create a cycle of poverty.
 Education is the key to breaking this cycle.
 Since 1997 the DSWT has worked to improve the living and educational conditions of people living alongside Kenya’s National Parks, and since 1999 has introduced specific Community Outreach Programs, implemented through its anti-poaching teams.

 These programs involve talking with communities, showing wildlife films and helping people to understand the needs of wildlife and the value they bring to the environment, ecosystem and economy of Kenya.
 For the past five years the DSWT has sought to further this work through the active involvement of children in wildlife and habitat conservation, through field trips, video shows, and tree planting projects.
 In the knowledge that it is only through educating and empowering today’s children that any long term future can be secured for Kenya’s wildlife and the environment.